-Nick Crennan is a partner in the construction and engineering team.
+Nick is also a partner in the construction and engineering team.
 He advises and acts for businesses and professionals involved in construction, infrastructure and resources projects.
 His expertise is in helping clients prevent or manage obstacles, disputes and other challenges which arise in projects, and in developing and executing strategies to resolve them.

 Some recent examples of successful consensual resolution include: